 The 1990s reproduction of the Harewood Chippendale Minerva and Diana Commode, today at Newby Hall.

-Earlier Houses: Gawthorpe Hall, a large Elizabethan manor house built circa 1480, stood between Harewood House and the Stables; this house was completely demolished in 1773, once Harewood House had been completed.
-The ruins of the Grade I-listed Harewood Castle, built in the mid-12th century and occupied until the 16th century, are northeast of Harewood House.
+Earlier Houses: Gawthorpe Hall, a large Elizabethan manor house built circa 1480, stood between Harewood House and the Stables; this house was completely demolished in 1771, once Harewood House had been completed.
+The ruins of the Grade I-listed Harewood Castle, built in the mid-12th century by Robert de Lisle and occupied until the 16th century, are northeast of Harewood House.

-Built / Designed For: Edwin Lascelles, Lord Harewood.
+Built / Designed For: Edwin Lascelles, 1st Baron Harewood.

-Collections: The art collection includes Italian Renaissance art and paintings by Turner, El Greco ("Allegory"), Titian (Francis I), Tintoretto, Gainsborough, and Reynolds, in addition to excellent examples of Sevres and Chinese porcelain.
-The collection of Chippendale furniture, original to the House, is generally agreed to be the finest collection of Chippendale in the world.
-There is also a fine collection of 20th century art, most notably Jacob Epstein's colossal alabaster statue of Adam.
-The great Regency silversmith Paul Storr produced, 1812-13, a pair of silver-gilt (ormolu) copies of the Warwick Vase as part of a 50-piece dessert service commissioned by Edward Lascelles to commemorate his elevation to the peerage as the 1st Earl of Harewood.
-A 74-piece creamware (faience fine) dinner service made circa 1790-1800 by the French firm of Stone, Coquerel and Legros d'Anisy that shows transfer printed sepia scenes of churches and houses in Britain, as well as French scenes, is in the collection at Harewood (the British views were taken from the 1779 publication "Seats of the Nobility…" by W. Watts).
-The service was given by Queen Mary to her daughter, the Princess Royal, who was married to the 6th Earl of Harewood.
+Collections: The art collection includes sculpture by Thorvaldsen and Lorenzo Bartolini and paintings by El Greco ("Allegory"), Titian (Francis I), Del Piombo, Tintoretto, Veronese, Zucchi, Biagio Rebecca, Gainsborough, Lawrence, Romney, Reynolds, Turner, Winterhalter, Sargent, and Munnings, in addition to excellent examples of Sevres (the Music Room contains a Sevres clock that may have belonged to Marie Antoinettte) and Chinese porcelain.
+Harewood also contains a collection of British watercolors of national importance, with pieces by Turner, Girtin, and Varley.
+The Chippendale furniture, original to the House, is generally agreed to be the finest collection of Chippendale in the world (Thomas Chippendale was born in 1718 in Otley, just a few miles from Harewood).
+Chippendale's over-the-top state bed is unique (Chippendale never made another one like it; see "Images" section).
+The bed, restored in 1999 at a cost of £200,000, has almost never been occupied; Princess Victoria, who laid her royal head upon its pillows in 1835, is one of the few people known to have slept in the bed.
+The pair of urn-topped pedestals (the urns are lead-lined wine coolers) that Chippendale made for the Dining Room are considered among the finest pieces of English furniture ever made (see "Images" section).
+The set of eight painted beechwood hall chairs, made by Chippendale for the Entrance Hall (see "Images" section), remain in their original places today.
+The desk made in 1771 by Chippendale for the Library at Harewood came into the collection of Temple Newsam in 1965.
+It was that same year that the 7th Earl of Harewood placed the oak, rosewood, beech, pine, mahogany, holly, tulipwood, satinwood, and sycamore desk for sale with Christie's.
+The price that the desk fetched, £43,050, was a world record at the time for a piece of English furniture at auction (see "Images" section).
+In July 1986 a pair of girandoles by Chippendale, made for the Yellow Drawing Room, were sold to an American party for £462,337.
+There is also a fine collection of 20th century art, most notably Jacob Epstein's colossal statue of Adam (see "Images" section), which the artist carved from a single block of alabaster between 1938 and 1939.
+The statue was brought to Harewood in the 1960s; it has had pride of place in the Entrance Hall since 1976, where the original Adam gazes at Robert Adam's luscious plaster ceiling.
+The great Regency silversmith Paul Storr produced, 1812-13, a pair of silver-gilt copies of the Warwick Vase as part of a 50-piece dessert service commissioned by Edward Lascelles to commemorate his elevation in the peerage to 1st Earl of Harewood.
+A 74-piece creamware (faience fine) dinner service made circa 1790-1800 by the French firm of Stone, Coquerel and Legros d'Anisy that shows transfer printed sepia scenes of churches and houses in Britain, as well as French scenes, is in the collection at Harewood (the British views were taken from the 1779 publication "Seats of the Nobility" by W. Watts).
+The service was given by Queen Mary to her daughter, The Princess Royal, who married the 6th Earl of Harewood.
 Four of the plates (showing Wentworth Woodhouse, Harewood House, Glamis Castle, and Sandbeck) appeared in the seminal 1985-86 exhibition "The Treasure Houses of Britain" at the National Gallery of Art in Washington, DC.
-In the December 5 and 9, 2012 sale, 36 pieces of the dessert service (showing French scenes) from the Stone, Coquerel service sold for £16,250.
-In 1972 Titian's painting "Death of Actaeon," which had been acquired in 1919 from the Earl of Brownlow, was sold via Christie's for £1,763,000 to The National Gallery, London, avoiding its planned sale to the J. Paul Getty Museum in Los Angeles.
-Some contents were sold on July 2, 1985.
-In July 1986 a pair of girandoles by Thomas Chippendale, made for the Yellow Damask Drawing Room, were sold to an American party for £462,337.
-There was a Christie's sale of some contents on December 5 and 9, 2012 that made £4.6 million.
+In a December 5 and 9, 2012 Christie's sale, 36 pieces of the dessert service from the set (showing French scenes) sold for £16,250 (total proceeds from the two-day sale were £4.6 million).
+In 1972 Titian's painting, "Death of Actaeon," which had been acquired in 1919 from the 3rd Earl Brownlow, was sold via Christie's for £1,763,000 to The National Gallery, London, avoiding its planned sale to the J. Paul Getty Museum in Los Angeles.
+Some further contents were sold on July 2, 1985.
+Harewood was one of the first privately-run stately homes in Britain to be awarded museum status by the government.

 Architect: William BelwoodDate: Circa 1765-70s